 A company’s client list can tell you a lot about their brand and the service they provide.
 If they’ve been trusted by companies you recognize, you can feel confident about working with them yourself.
 Talk to people who have used printers made by the same company, and get their honest opinion.
 What do they like and dislike about the printer they purchased?
 Would they recommend it to a friend?

 If you’re used to shopping online, you know how helpful reviews can be.
 In fact, 93% of consumers say that online reviews influence their purchase decisions.
 And with good reason!
 These are people who have real-world experience with the product or service you’re looking to buy.
 So, when you’re looking for an industrial printer, make sure to talk with others who have used the product, and check out the reviews online as well.

 3. Print Quality

 Depending on the type of items you’re looking to print, you should look at the print quality and durability before choosing a printer.
-For regular office printing, ink may be sprayed onto the item being printed (inkjet) or toner powder can be melted into place (laser).
+For regular office printing, printers may spray ink onto the item being printed (inkjet) or melt toner powder into place (laser).

 For more durable safety signage though, a thermal transfer printer is your best bet.
 The ink will not wash or rub away because it is melted into the print media.
 This creates a long-lasting design even in the toughest environments.